avielfedida/Code-Highlighter/README.md

 		1. Pros: if you don't want the user to scroll to view the long code, the code will break if you choose this option so no horizontal scrolling, only vertical, you can manually set `width` and `height`;

 		2. Cons: if you use `data-lines`, and it's a responsive layout(while zooming, the `.code-highlighter` element `width` may change) and it's a desktop browser there is a **problem**,  `data-lines` create a column of line numbers, the calculation for that column height is done onces, if the `width` get smaller, the code will break, if the code will break we have higher `.code-highlighter` element, but line numbers column already got calculated, so there will be more lines than line numbers.

+## Iron rules

+1. If can't omit the `data-syntax` attribute, read the rest of the document to figureout what is the syntax you looking for.

+2. If you don't pick a color scheme via `data-color-scheme` the first color scheme will be picked.

 ## No CSS